Orders are available for pick-up at Restaurant Nicholas at 160 Route 35 South Red Bank, NJ 07701 during the following times:

 Monday: 9:30-3:30; Tuesday – Friday: 9:15am – 9:00pm; Saturday: 11:00am – 9:00pm; Sunday: Closed

-Chad’s 2020 McKinley Springs Vineyard Cabernet Sauvignon is drop dead gorgeous.
-Those of you who were lucky to catch our sneak preview when we put it in our Gobbler Case can attest.
+Chad’s 2020 McKinley Springs Vineyard Cabernet Sauvignon is drop dead gorgeous and actually makes zero sense at all at this price.
 Dark purple to the rim with aromas of black fruits, violets, creme de cassis and a hint of spice.
 On the palate, full-bodied, round and juicy with elegance and the gorgeous, pure fruit– red and black currants, blackberries and a touch of sweet tobacco.
 It’s a delicious bottle of Cab.

 Once again dialing up fruit from 1000-1500ft in elevation in the Dundee Hills, Chad’s 2021 is juicy, laser focused and roaring out of the gates.
 Chad tells me that similar wines (very similar wines) off this vineyard are raising their prices up to $55/bottle from $45 this year due to 2020’s lost year.
 But where most people are raising prices to recoup last year’s losses, the CHAD Pinot Noir price is somehow lower.
 A true gift from our favorite winemaker.

 What would a Chardonnay collection be without something special from the master of Chardonnay, Steve Kistler?
-I was able to get a more cases to offer up at our lowest price.
-Les Noisetiers surrounds the Kistler winery on the Sonoma Coast.
-Steve’s brand new 2020 is bristling with energy juicy fruit and a mouthwatering mineral backbone.
+I was just allotted a few cases of the outrageously good Les Noisetiers from California’s exceptional 2021 vintage.
+It comes bristling with energy, nuance, juicy fruit and a mouthwatering mineral backbone.
 As always with these wines, it is expertly made with lemon, honeysuckle and stone fruit aromatics leading to a full bodied, juicy core, loaded with flavors of peach, apricots, pineapple and pear.